|

 Before the first deal, each player is given seven chips, which are used to "buy" cards.

 Deal and play are counterclockwise.
 The first dealer is chosen at random and the turn to deal passes to the right after each hand.
-The dealer shuffles and the player to his left cuts by lifting a stack of cards from the top of the pack, and looks at the bottom three cards of the stack he has taken.
-If any of these are jokers, the player who cut shows them and keeps them as part of his hand.
+The dealer shuffles and places the cards face down on the table.
+The player to his left cuts by lifting a block of cards from the top of the pack: for clarity I will call these cards the top portion of the pack, and the block left behind on the table the bottom portion.
+The cutter looks at the bottom three cards of the top portion, and if any of these are jokers, he takes them, shows them and keeps them as part of his hand.
+He then places the remainder of the top portion of the pack face down on the table alongside the bottom portion.

-The dealer deals until each player has 11 cards.
-(If the player to dealer's left has taken any jokers,he will receive correspondingly fewer cards in the deal.)
-The dealer then turns the next card face up to start the discard pile.
+The dealer takes the bottom portion of the pack and deals from it one card at a time around the table until each player has 11 cards.
+(If the player to dealer's left has taken any jokers, this player must be given correspondingly fewer cards in the deal.)
+The dealer then turns the next card face up and puts it on the table to start the discard pile.

-The dealer begins the deal from the top of the section of the pack left behind by the player who cut.
-Any undealt cards remaining are placed on top of the top section that was lifted to form the drawing stock.
-If there were not enough cards in the bottom section, the dealer completes the deal from the top part of the deck.
-If the player to dealer's left (the cutter) managed to leave the exact number of cards required for the deal (45 for four players if no jokers were taken by the cutter), the cutter is rewarded with an extra chip (which can be used later to buy a card from the discard pile - see below).
+If the dealer is able to complete the deal and turn up a card without exhausting the bottom portion of the pack, and has some cards left over, these remaining cards are place face down on top of the top portion.
+The stack thus formed is the drawing stock, from which players will draw cards during the game.
+If the dealer runs out of cards in the bottom portion, he picks up the top portion and continues the deal using that, and whatever remains is returned to the table face down alongside the face up card.
+If the player to dealer's left managed to leave a bottom portion containing the exact number of cards required for the deal (45 for four players if no jokers were taken by the cutter), the cutter is rewarded with an extra chip (which can be used later to buy a card from the discard pile - see below).

 In deal 6, when the deal is complete, everyone may discard any number of cards from their hands face down.
 The dealer gathers these discards together, shuffles them, and deals them out to the players, giving each player as many cards as he discarded.